China's Next Top Model season 2

 China's Next Top Model is a Chinese reality TV series, based on the international version and spin-off to the original, America's Next Top Model.

 The show was produced by Chinese television subscription channel Sichuan Satellite TV and it is filmed in Shanghai, the casting was held in selected cities of China - Shanghai, Beijing, Chengdu, and Guangzhou.
 It began airing on January 9, 2009.

-Among the prizes for this season was a contract with Elite Model Management, an appearance on the cover of Marie Claire China and a campaign for Max Factor.
+Among the prizes for this season was a contract with Elite Model Management, a fashion spread in Marie Claire China magazine and a contract with Max Factor.

 Ultimately, 21-year-old Meng Yao from Harbin was declared the winner of the competition.